dandavies99/dandavies99.github.io/_pages/about.md

 Materials data and machine learning
 ---

-The challenge I find most interesting is trying to predict stable compounds with target properties using existing materials data.
+Trying to predict stable compounds with target properties using existing materials data is an enjoyable challenge.
 Traditionally, this has been done using chemical heuristic, which certainly [come in useful](https://dandavies99.github.io/publication/2018_chemsci), but [more recently](https://dandavies99.github.io/publication/2019_chemmater) I have relied more upon supervised machine learning models.

 A combination of python packages (pandas, scikit-learn, pymatgen, smact...) and a selection of queryable databases of materials properties (The Materials Project, The Computational Materials Repository...) usually get the job done.
-I have also been fortunate to collaborate with many experimental groups who can make our imagined compounds with awesome properties a reality.
+I have also been fortunate to collaborate with experimental groups who can make our imagined compounds with awesome properties a reality.

 For a wider overview, you can read our quick-start guide on [_Machine Learning for Molecular and Materials Science_](https://dandavies99.github.io/publication/2018_nature), which appeared in Nature in 2018.